KCI Airport (IATA Code: MCI)

 On-airport Fixed-Base Operator, Signature Flight Support, offers basic fueling, charter and ground transportation services.
 Many regional aircraft operators merely fly into Kansas City International Airport and are shuttled to the airline terminals to be transported to their final destination outside the region.
 For more information, visit our MCI Operations and Pilot Information page.

 KCI was originally called Mid-Continent International Airport, or MCI, and the International Air Transportation Association (IATA) adopted MCI as the airport's designator code.
 Also, U.S. airports cannot use codes beginning with N, K or W as the first letter of the prefix.
 N is the prefix reserved for aircraft, and K and W are reserved for radio call sign prefixes.
-For many years, MCI served as the landing strip for the TWA overhaul base and as an alternate airport for the old Kansas City Municipal Airport.
+Many locals and others refer to the airport as the abbreviation, KCI.
+For many years, KCI served as the landing strip for the TWA overhaul base and as an alternate airport for the old Kansas City Municipal Airport.
 When Municipal was deemed too small and unable to grow, terminals and additional runways were built at what is now KCI.
 Municipal was renamed Kansas City Downtown Airport, and later Charles B. Wheeler Downtown Airport.

 KCI participates in the City of Kansas City, Missouri's "One Percent for Art" program administered by the Municipal Art Commission.
 Along with over 300 other U.S. cities and counties, this program stipulates that one percent of public construction costs be set aside for public art enhancements.
 A panel of aviation professionals, community representatives and artists select the artist for each project at KCI.
 Through the One Percent for Art Program, the Municipal Art Commission is able to serve as a catalyst for artistic growth and aesthetic excellence in our communities, and in doing so, enhance the vitality of Kansas City and enrich the lives of its citizens.
 To learn more about the art at KCI, please click here.